The dark heart of dressage: What really goes on behind the stable doors?

 Klubien believes the “brutal” practices are embedded in the fabric of the sport.
 The fact that horses are checked for traces of blood on the day of competition hints at what an open secret this is.

 “There was a culture that perpetuated this harsh treatment,” the investigative journalist says.
-The documentary she filmed for Danish channel TV2, Operation X, shows that was alerted to whipping marks and injuries caused by “training” as soon as her second day in her job.
-She eventually managed to film trainers carrying out techniques to control the horses, causing them fear and pain.
+As shown in the documentary she filmed for Danish channel TV2, Operation X, she was alerted to whipping marks and injuries caused by “training” as soon as her second day in the job.
+She eventually managed to film trainers carrying out techniques to control the horses that caused them fear and pain.

 She explains: “It was clear why the horses were getting injured.
 The mistreatment was systematic, and very few riders seemed to handle the horses respectfully and in line with good welfare practices.